Yash-pardeshi/LIST-OF-TOURIST-PLACES/README.md

 # LIST-OF-TOURIST-PLACES
-Its an assignment i mafe for my school.
-You can use the code if you want.
+Its an assignment that I made for my school.
+You can use the code if you want for submitting your html,css assignments